 Step 1.
 Open an elevated Command Prompt.

 Step 2.
-Then, type the following commands one by one and hit Enter key on the keyboard to erase the thumbnail cache on Windows 11:-
+Then, type the following commands one by one and hit the Enter key on the keyboard to erase the thumbnail cache on Windows 11:-

 taskkill /f /im explorer.exe